kateryna-golovko/basic-command-lines/README.md

 - ls - list the files/folders inside the current folder
 - mkdir *name of the folder* - create a folder
 - rm/rmdir *name of the folder* - delete a folder
+- ni *name of the file* - create a new file

 ## Python Virtual Environment: